nathanielrb/mailstats2/README.md

 and a browser will open at [http://localhost:3000](http://localhost:3000) where you will be invited to authorize a Gmail account.

+## Structure

+Basic config and routes are defined in `src/mailstats2/handler.clj'.

+The homemade map-reduce function and configurable stats rules are defined in `src/mailstats2/stats.clj'.

 ## Notes

 Users are assumed to be uniquely identified by email address.